vigneshbhuvan-nus/tp/docs/UserGuide.md

 # 4. Features

+Every feature can be accessed with a command and every command has a certain format that has to be followed.
+The following is an explanation of how commands are described in this document.

 __Command Format__

-- Words in `<Arrowed Brackets>` are parameters supplied by you.
+- Words in `<Arrowed Brackets>` are compulsory parameters supplied by you.
 They are generally names or translations that are unique to each input. \
 e.g `new <NAME OF NEW DECK>` is a command that creates a new deck with the supplied parameter, `NAME OF NEW DECK`
 - Words in `[Square Brackets]` are optional parameters.
 They may or may not be added by __at least one__ is required \